Back to ADT Guides

 What Usually Goes Wrong

-• Backup battery depleted during extended power outage
+• Backup battery fully drained during a long outage and

 Official Manufacturer Manual